jrfaudree/HOM/rq.md

   - Give us Zeno's details.
 When?
 Where?
   - Describe the paradox of Achilles and the tortoise and explain why we no longer view the situation as paradoxical.

+___________________

+Section 3.3
+- Remind us of the approximate date and location of Pythagoras.
+- Remind us of the approximate date and location of Eucid.
+- Remind us of the approximate date and location of Theon.
+- Remind us of the approximate date and location of Eudoxus.
+- Elaborate on the difference between the assertion that a mathematician or mathematical culture "knows the Pythagorean theorem" and the assertion that the person or culture "constructed Pythagorean triples."
+- Several strategies for constructing Pythagorean triples are mentioned in this section.
+Compare the strategy attributed to Pythagoras (middle of page 107) and the one attributed to Euclid (bottom of page 5).
+What sort of triples do they construct?
+- What is meant by **incomensurable quantities**?
+Give a concrete example of two incomensureable quantities.

 <div style="padding-bottom: 40px"></div>